 There are 300 or more species of aloe plants - cousins to my aloe vera, and many hybrids too.
-My humble jungle of aloe vera plants are naturally found in very dry, hot areas and seen widely in Africa especially.
+My humble jungle of aloe vera plants are also found naturally in very dry, hot areas, and seen widely in Africa especially.

-Some friends have complained to me that they can't aloes to grow or thrive in their home; while I can hardly hold them back!
-My aloe vera plants have thrived even in the sunroom, which got cold enough in our Canadian winters to use as a cold storage or fridge room.
-They did like the hot humid summer days though.
+Some friends have complained to me that they can't aloes to grow or thrive in their home; while I could hardly hold them back!
+My aloe vera plants (back at Dad's house) thrived even in the sunroom, which got cold enough in our Canadian winters to use as a cold storage or fridge room.
+They did not like the hot humid summer days though.

 Don't believe it if you read that all aloe plants are toxic.
-There might be some sub-species that are toxic, but they would be the exception.
+If there are some sub-species that are toxic, they would be the exception.
 My Dad (reached age of 91) and I ate the gel in the aloe leaves with great healing results.
 The green outer skin of the aloe vera leaves is bitter, but edible.
-I knew one woman in our community who insists on eating it too.
+I knew one woman in our community who insists on eating the bitter green skin too.

 While many have heard that it is a good plant to apply to a wound or burn, I tell you it can do much more.
 Check out the rest of this site to learn about aloe vera plants and their uses.

 I have discovered on the internet there are many varieties of aloe plants.
 As I said at the top, some say 200, some 300, and some even insist there are 500 varieties.
 I won't attempt to verify that, but I thought I'd mention some of the aloe cousins for your curiosity's sake.

 The Aloe bainesii, for example, is a TREE!!
 Can you imagine aloe vera growing on trees?
 All aloe plants seem to have these general characteristics; they are succulents from the lily family, and have healing properties.
 Aloe plants thrive in dry hot desert areas, and are drought tolerant, needing little care, and they have showy flowers.